Tree Cutting Macclesfield, Stockport, & South Manchester

-Crown reduction pruning is most often used when a tree has grown too large for its permitted space or to increase light into areas the tree is shading.
+Tree crown reduction pruning is a tree surgery technique most often used when a tree has grown too large for its permitted space or to increase light into areas the tree is shading.
 Crown reduction can also be used to reduce a tree’s wind resistance.

-Crown thinning is a pruning technique primarily used on hardwood trees.
+Crown thinning is a tree pruning technique primarily used on hardwood trees.

 Crown thinning does not reduce the height or change the shape of the tree but is the selective removal of stems and branches to increase light penetration and air movement, thus reducing wind resistance, throughout the crown of a tree.